qsliu2017/gitlab-runner/docs/register/index.md

 ### `Check registration token` error

-The `check registration token` error message is displayed when the GitLab instance does not recognize the entered registration token.
-This issue can occur when the instance group or project registration token has been changed in GitLab or when the user did not correctly enter the registration token.
+The `check registration token` error message displays when the GitLab instance does not recognize the runner registration token entered during registration.
+This issue can occur when either:

+- The instance, group, or project runner registration token was changed in GitLab.
+- An incorrect runner registration token was entered.

-When this error occurs, the first step is to ask a GitLab administrator to verify that the registration token is valid.
+When this error occurs, you can ask a GitLab administrator to:

+- Verify that the runner registration token is valid.
-Additionally, confirm that runner registration in the project or group is [allowed](https://docs.gitlab.com/ee/administration/settings/continuous_integration.html#restrict-runner-registration-by-all-members-in-a-group) by the GitLab administrator.
+- Confirm that runner registration in the project or group is [permitted](https://docs.gitlab.com/ee/administration/settings/continuous_integration.html#restrict-runner-registration-by-all-members-in-a-group).